pedramyazdipoor/Diabetes/README.md

 ![image](https://github.com/user-attachments/assets/e69c2909-b754-46ce-9bad-b82c86b0378a)

-The interpolation process is done after clustering and calculation of phi matrix(and of course knowing Z which is label assigned to centroids):
+The interpolation process is done after clustering and calculation of phi matrix(and of course knowing Z which is the labels of the centroids):

 ![image](https://github.com/user-attachments/assets/d206a4bb-edde-4604-8240-10c2be0546de)